fprime-community/fprime-workshop-led-blinker/docs/component-implementation-1.md

 1. `BLINKING_ON_OFF`: turn the LED blinking on/off

 **Events:**
-1. `InvalidBlinkArgument`: emitted when an invalid argument was supplied to the `BLINKING_ON_OFF` command
-2. `SetBlinkingState`: emitted when the component sets the blink state
+1. `SetBlinkingState`: emitted when the component sets the blink state
-3. `BlinkIntervalSet`: emitted when the component blink interval parameter is set
+2. `BlinkIntervalSet`: emitted when the component blink interval parameter is set
-4. `LedState`: emitted when the LED is driven to a new state
+3. `LedState`: emitted when the LED is driven to a new state

 **Telemetry Channels:**
 1. `BlinkingState`: state of the LED blinking